adiman1/liveheartrate/Layer 4 - AWS Services/batched_storage.md

 # Layer 4 – AWS Services

-## Section 1: Batched Storage
+## Solution for Batched Storage

 ### 1) Purpose
 Store heart rate data from the BLE device in **batch form** for historical analysis, audits, or further processing.